 The Authority did not include all the required information in 11 subaward agreements.
-When subaward agreements do not include the required information, subrecipients are at an increased risk of not knowing they need to comply with specific program requirements, which could lead to spending the funds for unallowable purposes.
+When subaward agreements do not include the required information, subrecipients are at an increased risk of not knowing they need to comply with specific program requirements, which could lead them to spend the funds for unallowable purposes.